 This concept brought me so much joy, for an hour after reading this, I was in a multi-hour meeting with my lawyer and my lobbyist, and every time someone said something... horrible...
 I went to my happy place: Soviet Nuclear Lighthouse Dead Zones.
-For example: "", they might say.
+For example: "You're completely fucked!", they might say.
 "Mmmmm...
 Soviet Nuclear Lighthouse Dead Zones," I might think.
 "That's so wonderfully grim-meathooky!
 Wow!
 Oh wait, what were you saying?"

 It got me through the day.
 Thanks, Warren.

 You have a lobbyist?
 Just against the city, Sacremento or all the way to DC?